neuefische/wd-flipped-classroom-curriculum/sessions/css-structure-new/README.md

   - CSS includes an algorithm that defines which CSS rules are being applied when there are conflicting rules.
   - Important concepts: `specificity`, `order`, `inheritance`
 - [ ] Show an example for overwritten styles because of "cascading"

-  - on purpose
+  - _on purpose_:

-    > find the `.info span`-Selector in the css file, its overwriting the font color defined in the `body`-Selector on purpose
+    find the `.highlight`-Selector in the css file, it is **overwriting the font color** defined in the `body`-Selector on purpose

-  - accidentally
+  - _accidentally_:

-    > you can add the `.title`-Selector, the class is already added to the HTML file
+    you can add the `.title`-Selector, the class is already added to the HTML file
-    >

     > ```css
     > .title {
     >   color: purple;